-Assessing student learning is an essential aspect education, as it provides valuable data to districts, schools, families and students.
-Educators, policymakers, and the assessment community use assessment data to improve education, and to target supports and resources for Maine students.
-As outlined in ESSA, students are required to participate in statewide ELA/literacy and mathematics assessments in grades 3-8 and 3rd year of high school.
-To read more about both the general and alternate assessments in ELA/literacy and math, please visit the specific assessment pages.
+As outlined in the Every Student Succeeds Act, students are required to participate in statewide ELA/literacy and mathematics assessments in grades 3-8 and one year of high school.
+To read more about both the general and alternate assessments in ELA/literacy and math, please visit the specific assessment pages below.

 The Multi-State Alternate Assessment (MSAA) is Maine’s alternate assessment for Math & English ELA/literacy.
 This assessment is administered in grades 3-8 and 3rd year of high school and is designed for students with the most significant cognitive disabilities.